allouis/composition-of-curried-lamb/README.md

 ```

+# Advocation of autocurry

+For the rest of this talk, when I use the `curry` function or talk of a curried function
+I'll be referring to an auto curried function.

+When starting out with using curried functions in your code, I would recommend using
+autocurry as you're able to apply this to every single function in your codebase and have it
+still work as expected.

+After this you can then begin to effectively curry functions for reuse and readability.

 # Writing functions to be curried

 You *can* curry any function you wish - provided it takes more than one argument.